lupyuen/lupyuen.github.io/src/usb3.md

 -   __Section 7.5.3.7:__ USB Host Clock Requirement (Page 620)

-This looks messy, but the NuttX USB EHCI Driver will probably run OK on PinePhone.
+This looks messy, but the __NuttX EHCI Driver__ will probably run OK on PinePhone.

 _USB EHCI sounds like a lifesaver?_